PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 18:59:21
+Last updated: 2024-04-05 19:01:02
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: None will be free until the old ways are gone forever. - Kuiil